 See me, I am a person

-My name is Sally Percival, I co-chair The National Co-production Advisory Group (NCAG) and The Think Local Act Personal Partnership (TLAP) and I am a member of the Coalition for Collaborative Care Co-production team, but more importantly and the reason I am involved with these groups is because I care for my son, my daughter and my mum, all of whom have a disability and/or long term health conditions.
+My name is Sally Percival, I co-chair The National Co-production Advisory Group (NCAG) and The Think Local Act Personal Partnership (TLAP) but more importantly and the reason I am involved with these groups is because I care for my son, my daughter and my mum, all of whom have a disability and/or long term health conditions.

 TLAP and NCAG have produced a great online tool called The Care and Support Jargon Buster.
 It has a wonderful array of “special” words and phrases used by professionals or groups that are difficult for others to understand and provides a clear and simple explanation of what those words or phrases mean.